-- On receipt of the written details from the applicant by the Postgraduate Research Service, an initial assessment of the complaint shall be made.
-The assessment will normally be conducted by a panel consisting of: the Academic Director of Research Degree Programmes; a Manager from the Postgraduate Research Service not managing the team involved in the PGR admissions decision; and an Independent Chair who would be either the Director of Admissions, Recruitment and Marketing (or nominee) or the Director of Student and Academic Services Division (or nominee).
+9. On receipt of the written details from the applicant by the Postgraduate Research Service, an initial assessment of the complaint shall be made.
+The assessment will normally be conducted by a panel consisting of: the Associate Pro-Vice-Chancellor UEA Doctoral College; a Manager from the Postgraduate Research Service not managing the team involved in the PGR admissions decision; and an Independent Chair who would be either the Director of Admissions, Recruitment and Marketing (or nominee) or the Director of Academic Services (or nominee).
 An initial decision will be taken on whether the complainant has a substantive case that should be progressed through investigation.
 If the initial assessment finds that there is no substantive case then the complaint should be rejected and the complainant informed of the decision with reasons for the judgment, which shall be final.

 Decisions concerning criminal convictions

-- In the case where a decision to reject an applicant has concerned a criminal conviction, a formal route exists whereby an applicant rejected following an assessment of his/her convictions can apply to the University Secretary for a review on the grounds of procedural irregularity, prejudice or bias, or extenuating circumstances.
+12. In the case where a decision to reject an applicant has concerned a criminal conviction, a formal route exists whereby an applicant rejected following an assessment of his/her convictions can apply to the University Secretary for a review on the grounds of procedural irregularity, prejudice or bias, or exceptional circumstances.
 The decision of the University Secretary is final.

 Decisions concerning disability or special educational needs

-- In the case where the University has not been able to offer a place to an applicant following an assessment of support needs, a formal route exists whereby an applicant can apply to the Univerity Secretary for a review on the grounds of procedural irregularity, prejudice or bias, or extenuating circumstances.
+13. In the case where the University has not been able to offer a place to an applicant following an assessment of support needs, a formal route exists whereby an applicant can apply to the University Secretary for a review on the grounds of procedural irregularity, prejudice or bias, or exceptional circumstances.
 The decision of the University Secretary is final.